 These things don't make me cry.
 Definitely nostalgia, but I like seeing my kids grow.
 It's fun and exciting and never a dull moment.

 What makes me cry?

 When I get a text at 11pm at night from my mom: I have sad news, I'll call you tomorrow.

 I see it in the morning.
 Finally get a hold of her wondering which one of my relatives is dead, maimed or otherwise incapacitated.
-Nothing like that.
-Instead she'd very sad and broken up about the fact that a cousin's (whom I hardly know) girlfriend had a miscarriage at 4 months. (whom I've never met).
+A cousin's girlfriend had a miscarriage at 4 months.

-Yup interwebs.
-My mom sent me a sky is falling text because????
 Certainly I can sympathize (but not empathize as I've never had a miscarriage) with how sad it is to lose a baby at 4 months.
-But, when your daughter has battled infertility and gone through some horrific times attempting to adopt, is it appropriate to communicate such news in this manner?

 And that made me cry.